Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 For experienced users, we also support pull requests via Git CLI (ideal for bigger changes or regular updates).
 See [Set up and work locally](/docs/contribution_guidelines/setup_work_locally).

-Finally, if you cannot make a direct contribution, but want to report an issue with this documentation, you can do so using GitHub.
-See [Create an issue on GitHub](#create-an-issue-on-github).
+Finally, if you cannot make a direct contribution, but want to report an issue with this documentation see [Create an issue on GitHub](#create-an-issue-on-github).

 ## Option 1 - Edit on GitHub

 All the documentation on this website is written in Markdown.
 The textual content is stored in the `/content/en/docs/` folder, and the images, in the `/static/Images/` folder.

-{{< alert title="Note" color="primary" >}}If you have previously contributed to this project, your fork might be out of sync (behind) the `axway-open-docs` repository.
+{{< alert title="Note" color="primary" >}}If you have previously contributed to this project, your fork might be out of sync (behind) the repository where you created your fork.
 It is best practice to [sync or delete an outdated fork](/docs/contribution_guidelines/deleting_a_repository/) before making a new contribution.{{< /alert >}}

 To edit an existing page:

 1. Click **Edit on GitHub** on the upper right corner of the page.
-2. Click **Fork this repository** to create a copy ([fork](https://help.github.com/en/articles/fork-a-repo)) of the `axway-open-docs` repository in your GitHub account.
+2. Click **Fork this repository** to create a copy ([fork](https://help.github.com/en/articles/fork-a-repo)) of the Axway repository in your GitHub account.
 This allows you to propose changes to a repository that you don't have write access to.
 3. Make your changes to the page in the GitHub Markdown editor.

    Click the **Preview changes** tab to quickly check the formatting of your changes.

    ![Preview before creating PR](/Images/contributing/netlify_preview_beforecreating_PR.png)

-   This preview does not show your changes as they will appear on the live website, and is useful only for quickly checking standard Markdown formatting (lists, numbering, and so on).
+   This preview does not show your changes as they will appear on the live website, and is useful for quickly checking standard Markdown formatting (lists, numbering, and so on) only.
 You must use the Netlify deploy preview after creating a pull request to fully verify your changes.
 4. At the bottom of the page, add a meaningful message describing your change and click **Propose file change**.
-5. In the Comparing changes page, check that `Axway/axway-open-docs` is shown on the left, and that your fork is shown on the right, and click **Create pull request**.
+5. In the Comparing changes page, check that Axway repository is shown on the left, and that your fork is shown on the right, and then click **Create pull request**.
 A pull request enables project maintainers to review the changes you made on your fork and *pull* them into the original repository.

    ![Compare changes and create pull request](/Images/contributing/compare_changes_pr.png)
 6. Enter a title (and optionally a description) for the pull request, and click **Create pull request** again.
-Leave **Allow edits from maintainers** selected, to enable reviewers to make editorial updates to your changes if necessary.
+Leave **Allow edits from maintainers** selected to enable reviewers to make editorial updates to your changes if necessary.

    When you submit a pull request, this triggers a CI flow that runs some checks and builds a preview site containing your changes on Netlify.
 If your changes fail these checks, you will receive an email notification from GitHub.
 To get details of the failures and how to fix them, see [PR Run failed email notification](#pr-run-failed-email-notification).
 7. To preview your changes exactly as they will appear on the live website, click the deploy preview link: